6.11.2 Simple Conditional Evaluation

 where guard and expression must evaluate to procedures.
 For this clause type, test may return multiple values, and cond ignores its boolean state; instead, cond evaluates guard and applies the resulting procedure to the value(s) of test, as if guard were the consumer argument of call-with-values.
 If the result of that procedure call is a true value, it evaluates expression and applies the resulting procedure to the value(s) of test, in the same manner as the guard was called.

 The test of the last clause may be the symbol else.
-Then, if none of the preceding tests is true, the expressions following the else are evaluated to produce the result of the cond-expression.
+Then, if none of the preceding tests is true, the body following the else is evaluated to produce the result of the cond-expression.

 syntax: case key clause1 clause2 …